Kshitizkhandel/Wafer-Default-Detection/README.md

 # Wafer-Default-Detection
-Wafer Fault Detection
-Predict Faulty wafers in the pipeline

-Description
+Objective
-Pipeline has numerous wafers and our objective is to predict the wafers which have higher probability of being faulty so that the entire production pipeline doesn't come to a hault and we only fix the wafers of that particular segment.
+Predict Faulty wafers in the pipeline.Pipeline has numerous wafers and our objective is to predict the wafers which have higher probability of being faulty so that the entire production pipeline doesn't come to a hault and we only fix the wafers of that particular segment.